mriverodorta/ang-starter/README.md

 ```

 ###Install Dependencies
-This project only depends on angular and angular-route packages to get them you can use bower
+This project only depends on lodash, angular and angular-route packages to get them you can use bower
 ```
 bower install
 ```